crokobit/llm-tibetan-tools/ARCHITECTURE.md

 # System Architecture: Tibetan LLM Tools

 This document details the architecture for the Tibetan LLM Tools application.
-The system is designed as a client-side static application hosted on GitHub Pages, leveraging browser-based APIs and direct calls to AI services where applicable.
+The system is designed as a hybrid application: a client-side static frontend hosted on GitHub Pages, and a serverless backend on AWS for user data persistence.

 ## High-Level Architecture

-The application follows a modern static web architecture:
+The application follows a modern serverless web architecture:
 1.  **Presentation Layer**: Static single-page application (SPA) built with React and Vite.
-2.  **Hosting**: GitHub Pages.
+2.  **Hosting**: GitHub Pages (Frontend).
-3.  **CI/CD**: GitHub Actions for automated building and deployment.
+3.  **Authentication**: Google OAuth 2.0 (Implicit Flow).
+4.  **Backend**: AWS Serverless (Lambda, API Gateway).
+5.  **Data Storage**: Amazon DynamoDB (Metadata) and Amazon S3 (File Content).
-4.  **AI Integration**: Direct integration with Google Gemini API (client-side).
+6.  **AI Integration**: Direct integration with Google Gemini API (client-side).

 ### Architecture Diagram